 - Players completing the return of cards more than 4 hrs 35 mins of tee time and more than 18 minutes (Stableford and Par rounds) and 20 mins (Stroke rounds) behind the group in front.
 DISQUALIFICATION.

 These procedures are for Competition Play on Wednesday, Friday, Saturday and Sunday.
-Please note that the pro-shop staff has no discretion on any of the above, and that any disputes should be directed to members of the Committee.
-The Match Committee does reserve the right to alter these procedures in the event of any abnormal conditions.
+Please note that the Golf shop staff have no discretion with respect to any of the above.
+Any disputes should be directed to members of the Match Sub committee.
+The Match Sub committee does reserve the right to alter these procedures in the event of any abnormal conditions.

 Each group must keep up with the group in front at all times.

 Terrey Hills Golf Club has implemented stringent pace of play policies for competition players on Wednesday’s, Friday’s, Saturday’s and Sunday’s.
 These include 2 stroke penalties and disqualification for groups who fail to complete the course in 4 hours 35 minutes.
 As a non competition group it is expected that you also abide by the same rules with respect to the pace of play.

 Should you fail to adhere to the pace of play by falling behind the group in front, you will:

 - Be warned by the Course Marshall that you must regain your place behind the group in front within 1 hole.